 Prospective Student FAQ

-What careers are available for students who graduate with a Materials Science and Engineering degree?
+What careers are available for students who graduate with a MSE degree?

-What career training will I receive as a Materials Science and Engineering student?
+What career training will I receive as a MSE student?

 Course 3 students can choose to enroll in 3.930 & 3.931 Internship Program, which provides academic credit for approved internship experiences usually conducted over the summer term.
 In this program, students apply their internship experiences towards their degrees by writing field reports and, in their senior year, delivering a presentation to the department on their industry research.
 Faculty and students work together to produce the “Industry Seminar Series”, in which representatives from companies, usually DMSE alumni, visit campus and meet with our undergraduates to discuss their experiences in different fields.
 Additionally, our laboratory classes introduce students to technical skills that are highly desirable for a variety of professional science and engineering careers.